 First Day of Online Class

 Welcome to General Psychology!
 Here is some information to help you do well this semester.
 Be advised that I would much rather be in front of the class looking at your smiling faces.
-But, that is just too risky now.
 So for this semester, at least, I'll teach this class online.
 Below are some things you might like to know about me and the class.

 Who is your instructor?

 Edward P. Kardas is Distinguished Professor of psychology and has been at SAU since 1980!
 (That means I'm old!)
 He did his graduate work at LSU and his undergraduate work at Johns Hopkins University and the University of Baltimore.
 He was an undergraduate for six years (three bad years and three good years) and received a grade of C in general psychology in the Spring of 1968.
 Kardas also taught at LSU-Eunice and the University of Wisconsin-Milwaukee.
-His professional interests revolve around teaching with technology, writing textbooks, and service to the Southwestern Psychological Association.
+His professional interests revolve around teaching with technology, writing textbooks, and service to the Southwestern Psychological Association, the National Collegiate Honors Council, and Honors Arkansas.

 He is married (since 1988) to the former Julie McCuller of Texarkana and they have three children: two males (born 1990 and 1992) and one female (born 1997).
 Somehow, all three ended up working as engineers.
-They live in Oklahoma City, Columbus, OH, and Buffalo, NY.
+They live in Little Rock, Buffalo, NY, and Columbus, OH, respectively.
 Kardas likes to target shoot, especially with revolvers and 22 rifles.
-He is the advisor to the SAU Pistol Club [not meeting because of COVID] but cannot hit a clay pigeon with a shotgun to save his life!
+He was the advisor to the SAU Pistol Club [another casualty of COVID].
 Good news!
-Our first grandchild, John Edward Kardas, was born on December 16, 2021.
-His parents are expecting their second child, also a boy, in late December or early January.
+We are now grandparents Our first grandchild, John Edward Kardas, was born on December 16, 2021.
+Our second grandchild, Thomas Anthony Kardas was born, on January 4, 2024.

 Now, of course, those statements no longer apply.
-So, here are my new online pieces of advice:
+So, here is my new online advice:

 What materials do I need?